 And then there are the hype jobs.
 We're not talking about the book cookers this time.
 Well, not just them.
 We're talking about companies that might have quietly lived out their lives in penny-stock land, then just as quietly expired in solitude and anonymity.
 We're talking about the twin yo-yos of satellite radio: Sirius and XM Satellite Radio.
 They're racing to see who can burn all their cash first.

-Or look at the latest poster child for unrealistic expectations: Salesforce.com
+Or look at the latest poster child for unrealistic expectations: Gaiam

 Why stocks should go up

-Now, how many of you have heard of a little business called BorgWarner
+Now, how many of you have heard of a little business called Shuffle Master

-You really have to wonder: Why all the interest in a couple of stocks that have underperformed the S&P 500 all year long?
-And why is there less interest in BorgWarner, which is up 20%?
+You really have to wonder: Why all the interest in a couple of stocks that have performed so poorly?
+And why is there less interest in Shuffle Master, which has done better?

 It's quite simple, really.
-You'd have to think long and hard to come up with a name duller than "BorgWarner."
-The product of mergers nearly 80 years ago, it's a name totally devoid of sex appeal.
-Yet that very lack of excitement has long kept analysts from noticing that over the past five years, BorgWarner has increased its earnings an average of 15% annually.
+You'd have to think long and hard to come up with a name duller than "Shuffle Master."
+It describes the business, but it's totally devoid of sex appeal.

 Fortunately for our members, we looked past the name, embraced the lack of hype, and focused on the numbers.
-Sure, sex may sell elsewhere.
-But at Stock Advisor, we'd rather buy performance.
-Since Stock Advisor opened for business in the teeth of 2002's bear market, our members have earned 62% returns against an S&P average that's up 20%.
+Sure, sex may sell elsewhere, but we'd rather buy performance.
+Since Stock Advisor opened for business in the teeth of 2002's bear market, our members have earned 46% returns against an S&P average that's up 15%.
 If you're seeking that kind of performance, click here to give our newsletter a try for 30 days, free of charge.
 If you love the service, stay.
 If not, cancel any time with no strings attached.
 You have our word on it.

 This article was originally published on Dec.
 15, 2004.
 It has been updated.